petru/cakewalk/docs/getting_started.md

 same as blocks are to on-handlers.
 And from here on, everything is the same.

-The only thing left to do is to tell Cinch to use our plugin, by adding it to {file:docs/bot_options.md#pluginsplugins c.plugins.plugins}.
+The only thing left to do is to tell Cakewalk to use our plugin, by adding it to {file:docs/bot_options.md#pluginsplugins c.plugins.plugins}.

 One important thing remains to note: Plugins have a